frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_editor.md

 Tab while in the middle of a line of text.
 Also here you can choose to insert a real Tab by moving the number to zero.

+You can also set indentation preferences per-document, see {document_variables}.

 #VARS
 menu_autoindent menu tools -> &Automatic Indent
+document_variables help docvars